Expense Eligibility/Use of funds:

 12. For Voucher for Innovation and Productivity (VIP I) and TalentEdge (academic-based) applications, can the industry partner send their cash contribution directly to the institution?

-An industry partner’s cash contribution for VIP I and TalentEdge (academic-based) must be sent directly to OCE.
+An industry partner’s cash contribution for Voucher for Innovation and Productivity and TalentEdge (academic-based) must be sent directly to the institution.
+The institution is required to attest and provide documentation confirming of the receipt of the industry funds when reporting to OCE.